 When Should I Arrive?

-In order to attend the mandatory Ram Orientation for International Students for the Fall 2019 semester, please arrive on the weekend before Orientation–so Saturday or Sunday, January 11 or 12, 2020.
+In order to attend the mandatory Ram Orientation for International Students for each semester, please arrive on the weekend before Orientation–so Saturday or Sunday, before Orientation Week which is the week before classes start.
 Make your travel and housing arrangements early, including plane tickets, shuttle reservation, and arrangements for temporary and permanent housing.
 You may consider buying travel insurance.

 F-1 students and J-1 exchange visitors are allowed to enter the US no earlier than 30 days before the program start date listed on your I-20.